-Maremma is a broad definition of a landscape in central Italy that includes all of southern Tuscany and parts of northern Lazio.
-Originally this was a marshland connected to the Tyrrhenian Sea, which was called "Maritima Regio" in Roman times.
-This is where the Spanish term "Marisma" (swampy coastal land) originated.
-In the strictest sense, however, the Maremma comprises only the flat coastal strip between the Gulf of Follonica, the Bruna and Ombrone rivers and the Orbetello lagoon on Monte Argentario, interrupted by the ridges of the Monti dell'Uccellina.
-The area is considered the "El Dorado" of wine growing and the most interesting development area in Tuscany.
+Maremma is more broadly understood to mean a landscape in central Italy that includes all of southern Tuscany and parts of northern Lazio.
+Originally, it was a marshy landscape connected to the Tyrrhenian Sea, which in Roman times was called "Maritima Regio".
+This gave rise to the Spanish term "Marisma" (marshy coastal land).
+In a narrower sense, however, the Maremma only includes the flat coastal strip between the Gulf of Follonica, the courses of the Bruna and Ombrone rivers and the lagoon of Orbetello on Monte Argentario, interrupted by the hill ranges of the Monti dell'Uccellina.
+The area has been called the "El Dorado" of viticulture and the most interesting development area in Tuscany.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller